delos/warm-structure-growth/README.md

 P = structure.P_iso(a=1,k) # this is n*P, where n is the number density
 ```

+Wavenumbers are in units of 1/Mpc by default, but this can be changed by specifying a custum `k_eq` when instantiating `warm_structure_growth.Structure`.
+The unit of `k` will be the same as the unit of `k_eq`.

 ## Requirements:

 This code requires Python with the `numpy` and `scipy` packages.